MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

 # [Teams Toolkit](#tab/Teams-toolkit)

-To create an action based message extension using Teams Toolkit, follow these steps:
+To create an action-based message extension using Teams Toolkit, follow these steps:

 1. Open **Visual Studio Code**.
 1. From the left pane, Select **Teams Toolkit**.